-NASCAR champion William Byron has ascended the professional ranks more rapidly than any driver in recent memory.
-In 2018, the young phenom begins his rookie campaign in the elite NASCAR Cup Series behind the wheel of one of the most iconic cars in racing history, the No. 24 Chevrolet Camaro ZL1 of Hendrick Motorsports.
+NASCAR champion William Byron has ascended the professional ranks of auto racing more rapidly than anyone in recent memory.
+Going into his sophomore season in the NASCAR Cup Series, the driver looks to build on his 2018 rookie of the year campaign with a new crew chief, an iconic No. 24 Chevrolet Camaro ZL1 race car and support from Hendrick Motorsports.

-Hendrick Motorsports signed Byron, then 18, in August 2016 when he was a record-breaking rookie in the NASCAR Camping World Truck Series.
+Hendrick Motorsports signed Byron, then 18, in August 2016 when he was a record-breaking rookie in the NASCAR Gander Outdoors Truck Series.
 By the end of his season driving for Kyle Busch Motorsports, he had racked up an astounding seven victories, 3,248 laps led and three pole positions en route to rookie of the year honors.
-Although Byron narrowly missed winning the championship due to an engine failure, it was the most successful debut season in Camping World Truck Series history.
+Although Byron narrowly missed winning the championship due to an engine failure, it was the most successful debut season in series history.

 No one could have predicted what would follow.
 Byron began competing in the U.S. Legend Young Lion Division in 2013, a year in which he won nearly half of the 69 legend car events he raced across the United States.
 All totaled, he earned 33 victories en route to the 2013 U.S. Legend Young Lions National Championship and the 2013 Thursday Thunder Young Lions championship at Atlanta Motor Speedway.
 It was his first year driving race cars.